koldinger/Tardis/README.md

 If you don't do this, ongoing backups will still work.
 Previous backups will still exist, but may have trouble either recovering the user/group info, or setting it.

+Boolean options have been changed to use the python native BooleanOptionalArgument, so what had been --force/--noforce becomes --force/--no-force.

 Release Notes -- Version 1.1.5
 ==============================